A Relevant Curriculum

 - Several dual multi-core Intel CPU servers running Red Hat Enterprise

 Why should I choose this major at HPU?

-- At HPU, you have the option of earning either a B.S. or a B.A. in computer science.
-This allows you to focus on the courses that will be most beneficial for your desired job after graduation.
+- At HPU, you have the option of earning either a B.S. or a B.A. in Computer Science.
+The B.A. degree is ideal for double-majors, while the B.S. degree allows for in-depth research and discovery.

 - We are committed to incorporating the latest trends in technology into our curriculum.
-You will have access to the top software available.
+You will have access to a variety of hardware platforms and top software.

 - Our students invent and design new approaches to computing technology and find innovative uses for existing technology.